You know what complicates life? Feelings.

 And when you get creative with your emotional self care, YOU become more powerful than your feelings.

-Alright, like I mentioned earlier, your emotions aren'necessarily reliable indicators of TRUTH.
+Alright, like I mentioned earlier, your emotions aren't necessarily reliable indicators of TRUTH.
 But despite that being the case, you STILL need to pay attention to the messages you receive.

 And the reason we need to pay attention, is because even though the messages may not make sense, there's still something you need to know.